FK Sarajevo: Ismir Pintol trophy

 The Ismir Pintol trophy (Bosnian: Trofej Ismir Pintol), is a trophy awarded to the most distinguished player in the past season and named after deceased FK Sarajevo fan Ismir Pintol.
 The winner of the trophy is decided by popular vote on the official website of the club's supporters and has been awarded since 2003.
 To be eligible to participate in the poll, a player must appear for the club in at least 10 official matches.
-The trophy was not awarded on six separate occasions because of fan dissatisfaction with team results.
+The trophy was not awarded on six occasions because of fan dissatisfaction with team results.
 As of 2025, the only player to have won the trophy twice is Sedin Torlak.